 The eTA for a layover

 During the Magical Kenya Travel Expo, a convention surrounding international tourism in Kenya, president Ruto announced to introduce a new type of eTA for travellers with long connection times in Kenya.
-This eTA type is specifically meant for travellers transiting through the Jomo Kenyatta International Airport in Nairobi.
-This eTA allows transit passengers to leave the airport’s transit zone temporarily, to be able to visit the country.
+The so-called Long Connection Travelers eTA, which is specifically meant for travellers transiting through the Jomo Kenyatta International Airport in Nairobi.
+This eTA type allows transit passengers to leave the airport’s transit zone temporarily, to be able to visit the country.

 Rising number of tourists in Kenya